Momentum-Team-11/notes/pks_and_fks.md

-# What is a Foreign Key?
+# What are Primary Keys and Foreign Keys?

 Let's back up and talk about the database generally.
 Specifically, a **relational database**, which lets us store data across multiple tables and make connections between the tables.
 A SQL database, like SQLite or PostgreSQL, is a relational database.